dijasila/GPAW/doc/documentation/xc/libvdwxc.rst

 or bands, and *especially* if you use planewave mode, be sure to pass the parallelization keyword ``augment_grids=True`` to make use of *all* cores including those for *k*-point and band parallelization (see :ref:`parallel_runs`).

+Note that libvdwxc 0.4 has no stress term implementation.